nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 You should ensure that you have **sufficient applicant of more than 20** with a score for the tag you are interested in, before using the summary statistics to make comparisons.
 </box>

-**Notes on why you should have sufficient applicant with a score for the tag you are interested in:**
+**Notes on why you should have sufficient applicants with a score for the tag you are interested in:**
 1. This is due to the fact that these summary statistics rely on concepts such as mean, median and percentile, which are statistical concepts that require a sufficient sample size to be meaningful.
-2. For example, if you have only assigned 5 out of 100 applicant, the summary statistics will not be representative of the actual mean, median and percentile for that tag.
+2. For example, if you have only assigned 5 out of 100 applicants, the summary statistics will not be representative of the actual mean, median and percentile for that tag.
-3. In this case, you should assign more applicant with a score for that tag, before using the summary statistics to make comparisons.
+3. In this case, you should assign more applicants with a score for that tag, before using the summary statistics to make comparisons.
-5. If you have assigned a sufficient number of applicant with a score for that tag, you can use the summary statistics to make comparisons.
+4. If you have assigned a sufficient number of applicants with a score for that tag, you can use the summary statistics to make comparisons.
 For example, you want to check if an applicant's score for a tag is more than or equal to half of all the applicant who have a score for that tag, you can use the median to make this comparison.
   * A **sufficient number** could be deemed as **any number that is more than 20**, but this is not a hard and fast rule.
 You should use your own discretion to determine if the number of applicant with a score for that tag is sufficient.

 <box type="tip" seamless>

 1. Use mostly `median` and `percentile` to make your judgement on the performance of an applicant.
-2. `median` to find applicant who are the better performing half
+2. `median` to find applicants who are the better performing half
-3. `percentile` as where this applicant stands among all other applicant (treat it like a ranking system, the higher the percentile, the better the applicant is performing)
+3. `percentile` as where this applicant stands among all other applicants (treat it like a ranking system, the higher the percentile, the better the applicant is performing)

 </box>